ncsa/MayomicsVC/README.md

-2.2 Real-time logging and monitoringi, data provenance tracking
+2.2 Real-time logging and monitoring, data provenance tracking
 ---------------------------------------------------------------

 Have a good system for logging and monitoring progress of the jobs.